 Graduates of a dual apprenticeship have various options to continue their professional career.
-Especially for their advancement there are state recognized further training occupations leading to qualifications like the master craftsperson.
+Especially for their advancement there are state recognized further training occupations leading to accepted and valued qualifications like the master craftsperson.
 Subject-related access to higher education is also possible under certain conditions.
-Through various initiatives the German government fosters the improvement of permeability, also addressing drop-outs from universities.
+Through various initiatives the German government fosters the improvement of permeability in both directions, also addressing drop-outs from universities.

 Learners who have successfully accomplished a VET programme have a legal right to access the next highest level of VET.
 Holders of a DAP and DT certification can get access to higher education by successfully completing optional preparatory modules in languages and mathematics.
 Master craftsperson studies are organised and accessible to holders of a DAP or DT qualification.
 Higher technician certificates are VET programmes at tertiary level accessible to holders of DT diploma that have followed the preparatory modules.